OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

  2. Show us there is a demand for your workshop (e.g. by posting it on our [global discussion groups](https://groups.google.com/a/opentechschool.org/forum/?fromgroups#!forum/discuss.global).)

- 3. Have an idea of what you want to workshop/learning material to include - the clearer the idea, the easier it becomes to recruit coaches
+ 3. Have an idea of what you want to workshop/learning material to include &mdash; the clearer the idea, the easier it becomes to recruit coaches

- * Get in touch with OpenTechSchool people (which you might have already done via the mailinglist) and discuss your idea.
+ 4. Get in touch with OpenTechSchool people (which you might have already done via the mailinglist) and discuss your idea.
 Someone may already be working on something similar, so it makes sense to join forces.

 In order to make organisation easier, once you've contacted the OpenTechSchool team, find someone who is passionate about helping you organise the workshop from within OpenTechSchool or who has at least done such a thing before.
 We call this person "the co-host" and you are referred to as the "lead coach".
 As this co-host might not have access to everything, this document refers to OTS as the organisation team in general.